Southwest Tennessee Community College

 Southwest Tennessee Community College is a public community college in Memphis, Tennessee.
 As the product of a merger between two colleges in 2000, the school has two campuses in Memphis and several satellite centers.
-It is operated by the Tennessee Board of Regents.
+The Tennessee Board of Regents operates it.

 History

-The college resulted from the 2000 merger between two institutions, the former Shelby State Community College and the former State Technical Institute at Memphis ("STIM").
+Southwest was formed on July 1, 2000, by a merger between Shelby State Community College and the State Technical Institute at Memphis ("STIM").
 Nathan Essex, the school's founding president, announced in 2014 that he would retire the next summer.

-The merger was an attempt to reduce the overhead of maintaining two separate institutional managements and a recognition of the increasing convergence of academic and technical education.
-It also has made credits earned at the former Technical Institute more readily transferable to other institutions of higher learning, which was an additional goal of the merger.
-Southwest is one of the largest two-year colleges operated by the Tennessee Board of Regents.

-Southwest Tennessee Community College is a comprehensive, multicultural, public, open-access college.
-Southwest is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.